List of Mobile Suit Gundam characters

 This is a list of fictional characters from the 1979 Japanese science fiction anime television series Mobile Suit Gundam.

 Earth Federation

-The White Base crew, from left to right: Top: Kai Shiden, Ryu José, Amuro Ray, Fraw Bow, Sayla Mass, Mirai Yashima and Bright Noah; Bottom: Hayato Kobayashi, Katz Hawin, Letz Cofan and Kikka Kitamoto.
+The White Base crew, from left to right: Top: Kai Shiden, Ryu José, Amuro Ray, Fraw Bow, Sayla Mass, Mirai Yashima and Bright Noa; Bottom: Hayato Kobayashi, Katz Hawin, Letz Cofan and Kikka Kitamoto.

 Amuro Ray

 Amuro Ray (アムロ・レイ, Amuro Rei) is the son of Tem Ray, the project leader for the Earth Federation's Project V, which produces the prototype mobile suits Gundam, Guncannon, and Guntank to combat the Principality of Zeon's Zaku.
 At the beginning of the Mobile Suit Gundam TV series, Amuro is merely a 15-year-old civilian, along with his friends Fraw Bow and Hayato Kobayashi, living in Side 7, one of the few space colonies untouched by the One Year War at the time.
 Amuro is a talented amateur mechanic, which would be called an Otaku nowadays, and as a hobby designed the basketball-sized talking robot Haro.
 Born on Earth in Prince Rupert, Like his rival Char Aznable, Amuro got his own nickname during the One Year War: the White Devil (白い悪魔, Shiroi Akuma).
 He was given this moniker after defeating 14 MS-09R Rick Doms in the Battle of Solomon.
 Amuro and Char Aznable faced off several times during the course of the One Year War, but it was not until when Lalah Sune was killed during one of their battles that this rivalry turned into a fierce hatred of one another.